eSpark/ruby-ci/README.md

 [Docker Hub](https://hub.docker.com/r/esparklearning/ruby-ci/)

-Based on a CircleCI image, but adds qt 4.
+Based on a CircleCI image, but adds QT4 and FFPMEG and nodejs/yarn.

-Current Image: `esparklearning/ruby-ci:2.5.3-node-browsers-legacy`
+Current Image: `esparklearning/ruby-ci:2.6.3`

 To build a new image: